 Long-Term Care Insurance (LTCI) was developed to cover long-term services and supports, including personal and custodial care in a nursing facility, an assisted living facility or in an individual’s home.
 Long-term care insurance reimburse policyholders a daily amount (up to a preselected limit) for services to assist with activities of daily living such as dressing and eating.
 The policyholder can generally select from a range of care options and benefits that allow them to get the services they need, where they need them.
 Without LTCI, many people pay privately for their long-term care needs and this can become very costly.
 Medicaid only becomes effective when a person has spent down most of their personal resources.
 Medicare only covers certain medical expenses and for a limited time.

-If the individual is in poor health or already receiving-term care services, they may not qualify for LTCI.
+If the individual is in poor health or already receiving long-term care services, they may not qualify for LTCI.
 In some cases, they may be able to buy a limited amount of coverage or buy coverage at a higher “non-standard” rate.
 Since there is no national policy for LTCI, it is wise to research the topic and talk to several companies before deciding whether the insurance is needed and which policy is best for you.
 Many personal considerations will come into play during this process.
 These include:

 When should you purchase such a policy?

 - It is often beneficial to begin consideration and research into LTCI between the ages of 45 and 60.

 When you do start shopping for a policy, we suggest you consider the following:

 - What services are covered?
 Does the policy provide for home health care and assisted living facilities as well as for nursing homes?